BunsDev/iMO/README.md

 ## !n My Opinion...interMittent Offering (!MO)

+The word "dollar" was originally known as a ([silver](https://www.zerohedge.com/markets/why-powerful-silver-bull-market-may-be-ahead)) "piece of eight"...
-A significant portion of usage across all lending markets comes from
+a significant portion of usage across all lending markets comes from
 `carry` trades between assets and their derivatives.
 To understand
 the latter, we need a basic feel for the concept's [chemical](https://mirror.xyz/quid.eth/LZ4pS8tVAAkZVSYqJWoihs19cdMhgWESsLr9dIhvL40) origins...